 From a Cornish tin mine to Sheffield Testing Works

 On our summer hols, we visited the Levant copper and tin mine in Cornwall.
 The superbly knowledgeable guide created a picture in my mind of the miners’ lives that got under my skin.
 The scale of the place at its peak - see the pic above of its cross section.
-When the miners had to use ladders, it would take an hour to climb to their shift and ninety minutes to get back (they weren’t paid for that time).
+When the miners had to use ladders, it would take an hour to climb down to their shift and ninety minutes to reach the surface again (they weren’t paid for that time).
+Falling off those ladders through sheer exhaustion at the end of a shift was not uncommon.

 Planz / ramblinz